 uniq -s 3 cont.txt

-Explanation: In cont.txt input file, we are having multiple lines with special characters and numbers in it (refer screenshot 1).
-With the help of the “-s” option will skip the special characters or numbers from the input file.
+Explanation: In the cont.txt input file, we are having multiple lines with special characters and numbers in it (refer to screenshot 1).
+With the help of the “-s” option, you will skip the special characters or numbers from the input file.
 The “N” denotes the number value.
-The same number of value will help to skip the special character form the input file.
+The same number of values will help to skip the special character from the input file.

 8. Uniq Using –w N Command